Below you will find answers to the most common questions posed by investors interested in Alma Media.

 8. How much of Alma Media's net sales comes from the online business?

-9. How much of Alma Media's net sales comes from the business outside Finland?
+9. How much of Alma Media's net sales and adjusted operating profit comes from the business outside Finland?

-10. Does Alma Media have ongoing option programmes or share-based incentive schemes?
+10. Does Alma Media have ongoing share-based incentive schemes?

 Yes.
 Click here to read more about incentive systems for key personnel.

 11. What is Alma Media's publication schedule for financial information?